Joe M. Blackbourn, Ph.D., Mississippi State University (1985). Behavior Analysis; Single Subject Research

 Michael M. Mackay, Ph.D.
-University of Memphis (2013).
-Quantitative research methods; meta-analysis; motivation
+The University of Memphis (2013).
+Statistical and methodological consultant for the

 Christian E. Mueller, Ph.D.
-The University of Kentucky (2006).
-Adolescent development, cognitive development
+University of Kentucky (2006).
+Developmental trajectories of intrapersonal, interpersonal

 Vicki Sallis Murrell, Ph.D.
 University of Memphis (2005).
 Community of Inquiry and impact on student self-efficacy;